newhoo/RESTKit-Doc/README.md

 - Request log：save request log with HTTP packet format.
 - Plugin extension：through this, you can scan restful service in other framework.
 - Language & Framework：
+  - Support api local store by default.
-  - Support Spring MVC / SpringBoot by default.
+  - Support Spring MVC / SpringBoot with java and kotlin in idea by default.
-  - Support Java and Kotlin.
-- Other:
-  - Java class convert to JSON.

 ## Install